-Water System Capital Improvement Plan Spend: As of July 2019, the Water system incurred nearly \$2 million of CIP costs to date.
-This is 12.7% of the total prorated Board-approved spend.
-Based upon the integrated master schedule forecast it appears that FY 2020 spend will be approximately 74% of the total prorated Board-approved spend.
+The water system incurred \$7 million of CIP costs through August 2019.
+This is 27.8% of the total prorated Board-approved spend.

+Based upon the integrated master schedule forecast, it appears that FY 2020 spend will be approximately 75% of the total prorated Board-approved spend.
+That forecast is in line with the 75% capital spending ratio approved with the FY 2020 financial plan.

-Sewer System Capital Improvement Plan Spend: As of July 2019, the Sewer system incurred over \$5 million of CIP costs to date.
-This is 38.9% of the total prorated Board-approved spend.
-Based upon the integrated master schedule forecast it appears that FY 2020 spend will be approximately 86% of the total prorated Board-approved spend.
+The sewer system incurred \$10 million of CIP costs through August 2019.
+This is 36.3% of the total prorated Board-approved spend.

+Based upon the integrated master schedule forecast. it appears that FY 2020 spend will be approximately 86% of the total prorated Board-approved spend.
+That forecast is above the 75% capital spending ratio approved with the FY 2020 financial plan.
+Sufficient reserves are available to fund the variance.

-Integrated Master Schedule Forecast: The comprehensive schedule of all CIP projects with start and finish forecast of dates and dollars based on most current project execution logic, data and other assumptions.
+Integrated Master Schedule (IMS) Forecast: The comprehensive schedule of all Capital Improvement Plan (CIP) projects with start and finish forecast of dates and dollars based on most current project execution logic, data and other assumptions.
 This data is the result of a FY 2019 initiative to produce monthly financial forecasts utilizing Primavera P6.
 GLWA engineers and construction contractors are actively engaged in the forecasting process.

-Prorated Board Approved Spend: Calculated by dividing 100% of the total FY 2019 board-approved Capital Improvement Plan by twelve equal months.
+Prorated Board Approved Spend: Calculated by dividing 100% of the total FY 2020 board-approved Capital Improvement Plan by twelve equal months.